rehmanz/py-basics/challenges/url_crawler_app/README.md

 Exception Handling
 -------------------
 - File exceptions are handled
 - Input data is validated before a record is created.
-If the data is malformed, a warning message is displayed
+If the data is malformed, it is skipped with a warning message